Methodology

 "My score is right on a boundary - which quadrant am I really in?"

 Both, genuinely.
-Scores within ±5 of a quadrant boundary are borderline cases - the content sits between two patterns rather than landing definitively in one.
-The engine produces a single quadrant call, but when a score is within ±5 of a boundary, the right reading is qualitative ("tending toward Hidden Gem with characteristics of Smooth Talker") rather than treating the single call as definitive.
-The "How your score stays consistent" section earlier explains why this is honest rather than evasive.
+When your scores sit close to a quadrant boundary, the content sits between two patterns rather than landing definitively in one.
+The engine still produces a single quadrant call - but that close to a line, the honest reading is qualitative ("tending toward Hidden Gem with characteristics of Smooth Talker") rather than treating the single call as the final word.
+The "How your score stays consistent" section earlier explains why reading it as a lean is honest rather than evasive.

 Limitations